Pakistani Breakfast Guide April 2026

 • Price: Rs 300–480 per plate

-• Best for: Bahadurabad area, classic setting since 1976
+• Best for: Bahadurabad area, classic setting since 1976, car-side delivery

 • Location: Commercial Area, Alamgir Road, Bahadur Yar Jang

-The broader menu has evolved over the decades (sandwiches, burgers, steaks now appear) but the halwa puri is still what people come for in the morning.
-The consistency over nearly 50 years earns it a permanent position on this list.
+Car-side delivery is available, which is genuinely useful given Bahadurabad's morning traffic.
+The broader menu has evolved over five decades — sandwiches, burgers, and steaks now appear — but the halwa puri is still what people come for in the morning.
+Nearly 50 years of consistent breakfast service earns it a permanent place on this list.

 • Price: Rs 250–400 per plate

-• Best for: Authentic chai dhaba experience, hearty portions
+• Best for: Authentic dhaba setting, hearty portions, no-frills experience

 • Location: Alamgir Road, near Bahadurabad